mdederun/mdederun/README.md

 * Research papers (maximum 10 pages);
 * Short papers (maximum 6 pages) describing experience reports, tool demonstrations or position papers.

-Paper submissions will be made electronically via the workshop submission web page - LINK TO BE PROVIDED SOON.
+Paper submissions will be made electronically via the workshop submission web page - [https://easychair.org/conferences/?conf=mdederun2021](https://easychair.org/conferences/?conf=mdederun2021)
 All submissions must be original work, and must not have been previously published, nor be under consideration for publication, elsewhere.
 At least one author of each accepted paper should register for the conference and participate in the workshop.